Trump sees advantage in debate over Israel, anti-Semitism | New Country 923

 Speaking later that evening, Trump went even further in an appearance before Republican National Committee donors, charging that Democrats “hate” Jewish people, according to a person who heard the remarks but spoke on condition of anonymity to describe the president’s comments at a private event.

-Omar had sparked a political firestorm that derailed the Democrats’ focus on investigations of the Trump administration, including a public back-and-forth over how, or even if, her party should condemn her comments.
+Omar, D-Minn., had sparked a political firestorm with comments suggesting House supporters of Israel have dual allegiances.
+It derailed the Democrats’ focus on investigations of the Trump administration, including a public back-and-forth over how, or even if, her party should condemn her comments.
 The ultimate resolution, which passed the House overwhelmingly, didn’t call out Omar by name.

 As a small percentage of the nation, American Jews are not a particularly significant voting bloc, nor is Israel their decisive issue of concern.
 And both parties acknowledge the controversy is unlikely to alter dramatically the electoral votes of the American Jewish community, which has skewed decisively toward Democrats for more than a generation.